interset-wq/fcc/responsiveWebDesign/ch2-learnBasicCSS/README.md

     .item p { }

 Using the above selector, add a `display` property with value `inline-block` so the p elements behave more like *inline elements*.

+### padding

+You can give your menu some space between the content and the sides with various `padding` properties.

+- `padding-left`
+- `padding-right`
+- `padding-top`
+- `padding-bottom`

+if 4 sides have the same padding, only use `padding`

+### max-width

+Add a `max-width` property to the menu class with a value of 500px to prevent it from growing too wide.

+### font-family

+You can change the `font-family` of text, to make it look different from the default font of your browser.
+Each browser has some common fonts available to it.

+Change all the text in your body, by adding a `font-family` property with the value `sans-serif`.
+This is a fairly common font that is very readable.

+You can add a fallback value for the `font-family` by adding another font name separated by a comma `, `.
+Fallbacks are used in instances where the initial is not found/available.

+Add the fallback font `serif` after the Impact font.

+### font-style

+Italicize the Est. 2020 by creating an established class selector and giving it a `font-style` property of `italic`.

+### font-size

+### hr

+You can use an `hr` element to display a divider between sections of different content.

+The default properties of an `hr` element will make it appear as a thin light grey line.
+You can change the height of the line by specifying a value for the `height` property.

+Notice the grey color along the edges of the line.
+Those edges are known as borders.
+Each side of an element can have a different color or they can all be the same.

+Make all the edges of the hr element the same color as the background of it using the `border-color` property.

+Notice how the thickness of the line looks bigger?
+The default value of a property named `border-width` is 1px for all edges of `hr` elements.
+By changing the border to the same color as the background, the total height of the line is 5px (3px plus the top and bottom border width of 1px).

+Change the `height` property of the hr to 2px, so the total height of it becomes 4px.

+### pseudo-selector

+You change the properties of a link when the link has actually been visited by using a pseudo-selector that looks like

+    a:visited {
+      propertyName: propertyValue;
+    }

+You change the properties of a link when the mouse hovers over them by using a pseudo-selector that looks like

+    a:hover {
+      propertyName: propertyValue;
+    }

+You change the properties of a link when the link is actually being clicked by using a pseudo-selector that looks like

+    a:active {
+      propertyName: propertyValue;
+    }